Discover more at Castle Ward

-With 21 miles of trails criss-crossing the Castle Ward estate, there are plenty of ways to see more of the landscape around the mansion.
-Whether you’re walking, using a wheelchair, cycling or horse riding, explore the multi-use trails at Castle Ward to discover more of the estate.
+With 21 miles of trails winding through the Castle Ward estate, winter is the perfect time to explore the stunning landscape around the mansion.
+Whether you're walking, using a wheelchair, cycling, or horse riding, our multi-use trails offer a variety of ways to enjoy the crisp winter air and peaceful surroundings.
+Discover more of the estate's beauty this season!

 Follow the network of trails to take a trip to Strangford Lough and meander through the sheltered woodland and rolling meadows down to the shoreline.